lextm/jekyll-theme-chirpy/_posts/2012-3-30-new-inno-setup-installer-script-samples-version-compare-running-processes.md

 # psvince.dll 64 Bit

-I am not a Visual C++ expert, and I don’t want to waste my time compiling 64 bit psvince.dll from source code.
+I am not a Visual C++ expert, and I don't want to waste my time compiling 64 bit psvince.dll from source code.
 Therefore, I wrote a processviewer.exe command line utility in Delphi (Turbo Delphi 2006) to provide the same functionality.

 However, as this becomes an executable, we have to pack the command line utility and release it to temp folder on demand, which has been demonstrated too in both installer scripts.